phil-d-wilson/balenaLocating-ML/README.md

 ![Floorplan](https://i.ibb.co/pRJCqDm/Floorplan.jpg)
 My plan involved placing three Raspberry Pi 3B/3B+ devices in different downstairs rooms of my (small) house, loading them with [iBeacon](https://developer.apple.com/ibeacon/) receiving code, connecting them to Microsoft Azure via an [IOT Hub](https://azure.microsoft.com/en-gb/services/iot-hub/), pulling the data into a database, training a Machine Learning model with that data, and then trying to predict which room a tag was in.
 ![High Level Design](https://i.ibb.co/gt2LyCK/HLD.jpg)
+The reason a Machine Learning model is necessary, is due to the weird and wonderful work of RF propagation.
+Suffice to say, it's not as simple as find the sensor with the strongest iBeacon s

 ### Provisioning a device:
 First things first, I needed to get a single Raspberry Pi (RPi) connected to the Balena cloud:
 ![enter image description here](https://lh3.googleusercontent.com/bF2x2blz45zA-yuZIgTSoqyIG5j4Lx0E5h1GiJ_HhIfZIMGqSkStKcg4Ue_c9KhKOmaIar79y0TIIQ)